-The World Health Organization created World Health Day in 1948 to brian awareness to a concerning area of public health each year.
+The World Health Organization (WHO) created World Health Day in 1948 to bring awareness to a concerning area of public health each year.
 This year the WHO has chosen health inequalities as its main area of concern.
 This is an issue that has worsened since the beginning of the Covid-19 pandemic.
 Health inequalities are differences in health outcomes among different demographics due to the conditions in which people were born, live, and work.
 The WHO has called for action to eliminate inequalities in access to health services, healthy food, healthy living situations, and healthy working conditions during 2021 and beyond.

 The Volunteers in Medicine model promotes a culture of caring that recognizes the